aevri/hello-consul-docker/events/README.md

 The 'hello' service instances will respond to the 'die' and 'change' Consul custom messages.

-Here we will use Docker to create and instance of the 'hello' service, then we will discover and read from it.
+Here we will use Docker to create an instance of the 'hello' service, then we will discover and read from it.
 Next we will change it's output with the 'change' custom event.
 Finally we will ask it to terminate with the 'die' custom event.